Haxsen/HxnETHstakingAnalyticsApp/README.md

 ## License

-Copyright © 2025 Haxsen.
+Copyright © 2025 Haxsen (Hassan Ali).
 All rights reserved.

 See [LICENSE](LICENSE) for details.